CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

    echo "https://${GATEWAY_URL}/products"
    ```

-     > **Note:** Copy the output URL and paste it in a new browser.
+     > **Note:** Copy the output URL and paste it into a new browser.
 Make several requests to the URL for `/products` within a five-second period to see requests fail with the status `429 Too Many Requests`.

    ![](Images/L7-t3-s1.png)